What is an integrated dishwasher? Here we reveal the pros, cons and how it compares with semi-integrated and freestanding dishwashers

-What is an Integrated Dishwasher?
+What is an integrated dishwasher?

 An integrated dishwasher, also called fully-integrated, is specifically designed by manufacturers to allow a false cupboard door to be slotted onto the front.
 This means the appliance can blend in with the rest of your kitchen units and kitchen design, only becoming apparent when it is opened to be filled or emptied.